-In my early 20’s, used to avoid mornings like the plague.
+In my early 20’s I used to avoid mornings like the plague.
 I loved staying awake late at night, binge watching shows, or going to a late dinner with friends.
 I had so much energy, I would go to the gym at 7p.m. because I could sleep till 10am.
 While I’m still technically in my 20’s, that was my early 20’s.
 The early 20’s where I could function with flying colors.
-Whether it was waking up after a night of drinking or getting 4 hours of sleep, I always felt like a good nights rest.
+Whether it was waking up after a night of drinking or getting 4 hours of sleep, I always felt like I have a good nights rest.
 I like to call my early 20’s my rockstar days…or my Monster days if you know me.
 But by now I’ve realized that I have had to become a morning person.

 I became a morning person when I gained more responsibilities…